sandeshgrangdan/ssm-tui/README.md

 To get the project up and running, follow these steps:

-1. Clone the repository: `git clinegit@github.com:sandeshgrangdan/ssm-tui.git`
+1. Clone the repository: `git clone git@github.com:sandeshgrangdan/ssm-tui.git`
 2. Start the server: `cargo run`

 ## Installation